frederikvig/nyum/_recipes/boller.md

 ---

-> You can freeze them down once they're cool and reheat at 175 celsius (350 fahrenheit) for 3-4 minutes.
+> You can freeze them once they're cool and reheat at 175 celsius (350 fahrenheit) for 3-4 minutes.